Send in-app messages

 [config setInAppNotificationDelegate: inAppNotificationDelegate];

-Implement the following callback methods for in-app actions.
+Implement the following callback methods for in-app actions:

-The payloadDictionary should look like below.
+The payloadDictionary will look like this:

 { "ios_link" : "https://google.com", "type" : "open"}